302 - Found

 Pro Tip

-- -treat temporary redirects as feature flags with enforced TTL so emergency routing rules cannot silently become permanent architecture.
+- -govern temporary redirects as feature flags with enforced TTL so emergency routing rules cannot silently become permanent architecture.

 Official References